 First, they will have more energy than they tend to have.
 Excitability and enthusiasm will be present to a higher degree than it normally is in that individual.
 That hyperactivity might lead to dangerous behaviour, the crossing of social boundaries, and more.

-This behaviour will be there when the person uses crack, not necessarily when they aren’t high.
+This behaviour will be there when the person uses the drug, not necessarily when they aren’t high.

 When someone is addicted to crack, but their friends and family don’t know, there are several situations where they can’t use the drug or else they’ll be found out.

-Social gatherings and time spent at their job, for example, might not be good times to use crack if you want your addiction to remain secret.
+Social gatherings and time spent at their job, for example, might not be good times to use the drug if you want your addiction to remain secret.
 In those instances, the person might start to experience some withdrawal.

 Depending on where they are in their addiction process, those withdrawals could be very strong or pretty minimal.
 In any case, withdrawals lead a person to behave in different ways.